-Union City Borough's Vision for Active Transportation includes providing walking and biking opportunities that will improve public health, create valuable community and economic assets and offer qualityof-life benefits to residents, visitors and business owners.
+Union City Borough's Vision for Active Transportation is to improve walking and biking in the Borough to improve public health, to create valuable community and economic assets and to provide gualityof-life benefits to residents, visitors and business owners.
+The Borough also recognizes that improving walking and biking in Union City Borough will advance Erie County's regional master plan, Destination Erie: A Regional Vision and its vision of making the County a place where businesses, neighborhoods and families thrive.